gagneurlab/drop/docs/source/index.rst

 DROP is available on `bioconda <https://anaconda.org/bioconda/drop>`_.
-We recommend using a dedicated conda environment. (installation time: ~ 10min) We have found that `mamba` instead of `conda` provides more reliable and faster dependency solving.
+We recommend using a dedicated conda environment. (installation time: ~ 10min) Use `mamba` instead of `conda` as it provides more reliable and faster dependency solving.

 .. code-block:: bash